The newest Lifx smart bulb is a germ-killing bacteria-buster

 "We needed to get certain efficacy in testing to be a viable product," Moore tells CNET.
 "We have that.
 We're excited."

 For now, Lifx tells CNET that the tests have established efficacy against E.coli and staphylococcus aureus.
-Additional tests are underway and in the works.
+The company adds that it will be publishing detailed bacteria kill rates closer to launch next quarter, and that additional tests are underway and in the works.

 Is it safe?